-1.2c If the system creates information (for example, a score, analysis, or report), list the system as a source of information.
+1.2c Does the system create information (for example, a score, analysis, or report), list the system as a source of information?

 DocuSign does not provide or create any information.
 Everything is provided by either the VA office sending the request or the recipient.